ouicate/gonka/proposals/fraud-detection-v2/README.md

 ### 4. Failed Proof-of-Compute (PoC) Consensus

 - **Description**: Failing to achieve a supermajority consensus on Proof-of-Compute (PoC) submissions.
-- **Detection**: The network verifies that the total weight of validators approving the PoC submission **exceeds 50%** of the total network weight.
-Submissions with 50% or less approval fail (`x/inference/module/chainvalidation.go:pocValidated()`).
+- **Detection**: The network verifies that the total weight of validators approving the PoC submission **strictly exceeds 50%** of the total network weight (ValidWeight > halfWeight).
+Submissions with exactly 50% or less approval fail (`x/inference/module/chainvalidation.go:pocValidated()`).
 - **Penalties**:
     - **Exclusion from Work**: If a participant fails to achieve PoC consensus, they are removed from the active set for the next epoch, effectively excluding them from new work assignments and consensus influence (`x/inference/module/chainvalidation.go:ComputeNewWeights()`).
 No collateral is slashed for this offense.